daltonnyx/sheet-parser/README.md

 ```
 `input-file`: Input file, must be pdf file or image file
 `output-file`: Output path for csv output
-`language`: content language (must be pre-install tessdata model for that language)
+`language`: content language default is `eng` (must be pre-install tessdata model for that language)

 Example: